10 Benefits of Choosing AWS as Your Cloud Platform

 AWS CloudWatch tasks:

 AWS Cloudwatch alarm, in other words - monitoring and notification of responsible employees.
-Let's say you have a server with running internal processes which generate various kinds of load on the server's subsystems: the processor, memory consumption, disk usage. etc. You may use AWS Cloudwatch features so that your system administrator or project manager is notified when memory consumption rises to a certain level (70% or whatever).
+Let's say you have a server running internal processes which generate various kinds of load on the server's subsystems: the processor, memory consumption, disk usage. etc. You may use AWS Cloudwatch features so that your system administrator or project manager is notified when memory consumption rises to a certain level (70% or whatever).
 Having such data, you're able to figure out the nature of the load and analyze the ways to reduce it.

 Responding to a change in AWS Cloudwatch metrics.
 First of all, it’s meant to initiate the process of increasing the reliability of the server by performing autoscaling of production capacity.
 Imagine that the load on your website has suddenly been increased, which led to server capacity constraints (it means the server is no longer able to ensure your resource's smooth operation).
 And in this case, CloudWatch initiates the autoscaling process.
 But we'll talk about these autoscaling AWS features later and in more detail.